Aditya-Uppuluri/Snighda_DBMS-Project/README.md

 # Snighda_DBMS-Project

-Hospital Management System as a course project
+Hospital Management System as a course project.